 Choose the Right Time to Conduct the Write-Up

 You should never do an employee write up if you are angry.
 This is already an emotional, high-stress situation and any inflated emotions can make things go south.
 Be sure at the time of the write up and meeting with the employee, it’s in a calm and controlled environment.

 Even if a statement or action seems irrelevant, write it down.
 Taking thorough notes to keep record can help with any potential legal ramifications that may arise.
 If someone is disgruntled about something you don’t recall, and you don’t have any record of the event, then you won’t have much to lean on.
 The more information, the better!

 Don’t be intimidated by the responsibility of having to conduct write ups.
 We understand they can be tough, but that’s okay—we’re here to help.
-We also have other tools that may be helpful to you and your business like our employee evaluation template, 401(k) FAQ and guide for small business owners, or our remote employee burnout checkup builder.
-Download them today.
+We also have other tools that may be helpful to you and your business like our employee evaluation template.